Aliases for HTR3E Gene

 HTR3E (5-Hydroxytryptamine Receptor 3E) is a Protein Coding gene.
-Diseases associated with HTR3E include Irritable Bowel Syndrome.
-Among its related pathways are Circadian entrainment and Ion channel transport.
+Diseases associated with HTR3E include Isobutyryl-Coa Dehydrogenase Deficiency.
+Among its related pathways are Ion channel transport and Ligand-gated ion channel transport.
 GO annotations related to this gene include extracellular ligand-gated ion channel activity and G-protein coupled serotonin receptor activity.
 An important paralog of this gene is HTR3C.

 UniProtKB/Swiss-Prot Summary for HTR3E Gene